 Disable Auto-Starting Programs

-There are a number of programs run silently in the background, and they are configured to start up when windows boots even you don’t immediately need them on startup.
+There are a number of programs that run silently in the background, and they are configured to start up when windows boots even you don’t immediately need them on startup.
 That not only slows down the windows 10 boot speed but also keeps eating up resources in the background unnecessarily.
 Disable all unnecessary startup apps or services save system resources and improve system performance or Windows 10 start time as well

 To disable startup apps: